-Part III demonstrates that the federal boards' discretion-laden rulemakings had an important political aspect.
-The key thing to understand is that each federal board was inheriting the intra-state political struggle that had been ongoing in its state with respect to the state government's property taxes in the years leading up to 1798.
-With regard to those state taxes, all the state legislatures who taxed real estate by value felt the need to address the danger of inconsistency in officials' approaches to valuation across the state, but the state legislatures, in addressing this danger, jealously kept the intra-state geographic distribution of state taxation in their own hands, without delegation.
-They did this by hammering out various specifics in their property tax statutes, such as the average per-acre value of land in each county, or each county's (or town's) percentage of the statewide burden of a purportedly value-based tax.
-For example, an act of the Maryland legislature mandated that the average per-acre taxable value of land in Prince George's County had to come out to 311⁄2 shillings, in Caroline County 153⁄4 shillings, and so forth, with a number for each of the state's counties.
-68 No state legislature allowed administrators to determine the distribution of taxable value or of tax liability across a geographic area larger than a county, to say nothing of allowing administrators to decide such things across a whole state.
-Such geographically-sweeping distributive decisions were made solely by elected politicians.
-Indeed, when the state legislatures hammered out the intra-state geographic apportionments of value or of liability for their respective property taxes, their decisionmaking tended to follow a pattern of political struggle that repeated itself in state after state: on one side, the seaports and the rich, coastal, market-oriented farms; and on the other side, the "back country" inland farms that were poorer and more subsistence-oriented.
-Tax politics within a state often got nasty, and deciding the relative value of real estate in rival parts of a state partook of that nastiness.
-In 1783, an address adopted by the Continental Congress and drafted by James Madison recognized "the local prejudices and discontents which have proceeded from valuations of the soil in every State where the experiment has been made."
-69
+up to 1798.
+With regard to those state taxes, all the state legislatures who taxed real estate by value felt the need to address the danger of inconsistency in officials' approaches to valuation across the state, but the state legislatures, in addressing this danger, jealously kept the intrastate geographic distribution of state taxation in their own hands-without delegation.
+The state legislatures did this by hammering out various specifics in their property-tax statutes, such as the average per-acre value of land in each county, or each county's (or town's) percentage of the statewide burden of a purportedly value-based tax.
+For example, an act of the Maryland legislature mandated that the average peracre taxable value of land in Prince George's County had to come out to 311/2 shillings; in Caroline County, 1534 shillings; and so forth, with a number for each of the state's counties.
+86 No state legislature allowed administrators to determine the distribution of taxable value or of tax liability across a geographic area larger than a county, to say nothing of allowing administrators to decide such things across a whole state.
+Such geographically sweeping distributive decisions were made solely by elected politicians.87 Indeed, when the state legislatures hammered out the intrastate geographic apportionments of value or of liability for their respective property taxes, their decisionmaking tended to follow a pattern of political struggle that repeated itself in state after state: on one side, the seaports and the rich, coastal, market-oriented farms; and on the other side, the "back country" inland farms that were poorer and more subsistence-oriented.88 Tax politics within a state often got nasty, and deciding the relative value of real estate in rival parts of a state partook of that nastiness.
+In 1783, an address adopted by the Continental Congress and drafted by James Madison recognized "the local injustice and discontents which have proceeded from valuations of the soil in every State where the experiment has been made."89